 As a low level research assistant in a lab, I have recently been assigned the task of translating a chunk of MATLAB code to C. When I contacted my brother for guidance, he looked at me blankly: “Why?
 Who does that?”
 I never thought code translation was a thing.
 Why don’t people just write their programs in their desired language from the beginning?
 Why must they come up with new ways to torture these poor research assistants?
-Warning: this post contains some nerdy information that you shouldn’t be concerning yourself with, unless you unfortunately have to.
+Warning: this post contains some nerdy information that you shouldn’t be concerning yourself with unless you unfortunately have to.

 Code translation, especially MATLAB to C/C++, turns out to be a quite common dilemma.
-Google trends shows that the search term “matlab to c” is half as popular as “complexity theory” or “RSA encryption”, and about twice as popular as “effective altruism”.
+Google trends show that the search term “matlab to c” is half as popular as “complexity theory” or “RSA encryption”, and about twice as popular as “effective altruism”.

 MATLAB is wildly popular in academia.
-While I can’t find a concrete number of current MATLAB users, various clues made me believe that it can be anywhere between 3 millions to 20 millions.
+While I can’t find a concrete number of current MATLAB users, various clues made me believe that it can be anywhere between 3 million to 20 million.
 In 1996, a research at Cornell showed that MATLAB had 300,000 users and it had doubled each year since 1978.
 In 2004, that number became 1 million.
 Researchers prefer to write their programs in MATLAB because MATLAB is fast to write and easy to use, suitable for when you need to see instant results of your work.
 However, MATLAB takes up a lot of resources to run.
 It also doesn’t work on most embedded systems.
 Therefore, you have to translate your MATLAB code into C/C++ to make it more efficient and versatile.
 EETimes claimed that “most signal processing and communication projects nowadays at some point require translating MATLAB code into equivalent C code“.

 However, this conversion is a frustrating and time-consuming process, given that C and MATLAB are two languages as different as they get.
 Some differences are quite easy to fix, e.g.: